4ka5h/SocialNetwork/README.md

 	12.Optional subcommand #1

 **Based on Git**

-**Code split into functions, most of which are smaller than 25 lines** Most functions of important code blocks start with a comment explaining their functionality.
+**Code split into functions, most of which are smaller than 25 lines**

+Most functions of important code blocks start with a comment explaining their functionality.

-Unit tests for individual functions
+Unit tests for individual functions.

-Integration tests that verify the functionality of most subcommands Tests and/or shellcheck run in a continuous integration environment.
+Integration tests that verify the functionality of most subcommands.

+Tests and/or shellcheck run in a continuous integration environment.

-Documentation provided in a README or similar file
+Documentation provided in a README or similar file.

 Unix manual page